 TSTC believes advising is essential to student success, and, therefore, the College supports student progress with designated advisors.
-All new students are to contact an Education and Career Specialist (ECS) to begin the advising process, either prior to or upon completing the admissions requirements.
-Students are encouraged to call for appointments; however, ECS's are available for walk-ins on a first-come first-served basis.
+All new students are to contact an Admissions Advisor /Education Career Specialist (ECS) to begin the advising process, either prior to or upon completing the admissions requirements.
+Students are encouraged to call for appointments; however, admissions advisors/ECS are available for walk-ins on a first-come first-served basis.